ionicstraw/HeOutedHisMotivesLikeAnIdiot2019WantedMeToNotBeInNYC_WantedMeToGetIntoALowerRankingSchoolLikeHimself/README.md

 thats the problem with you guys not responding to your emails bc HE WAS RESPONDING to his emails, that's the fking problen with all of that

 but i didnt care what he said

+he wrote that email first thing in the morning, like he was in a hurry to write that email, fking moron